micwadeski/bustracker/README.md

-# Pacman Factory
+# Bus Tracker

 ![Bus Tracker](https://images.unsplash.com/photo-1621439101174-d7259a365d77?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1600&q=80)

-This is an exercise designed to create Pacmen and send them through digital time and space at random directions and velocities.
+This is an exercise designed to show the bus route stops between the MIT and Harvard campuses.

 ## Description

 This is a coding exercise assigned through the MIT xPro "Professional Certificate in Coding: Full Stack Development with MERN" course.
-The purpose of this exercise was to simulate an incredibly simplified version of the Pacman arcade game using HTML, CSS, JavaScript, array manipulation and DOM manipulation.
+The purpose of this exercise was to use MapBox and The City of Boston bus stop data to show where the bus stops are located between MIT and Harvard using animated location markers.

 ## Installation

 Click the green "Code" button and download the .zip folder containing the repo to your local machine.
 Once it is downloaded, expand the folder and double click the index.html file to open it up in your default browser.
+You just have to make sure that all files are downloaded and placed within the same folder in order for the index.html file to work.

 ## Usage

-When you click the "Add PacMan" button, a new pacman should appear at a random position within the top left corner of the screen.
-When you click the "Start Game" button, the pacman or pacmen created should start moving at random velocity on the screen.
-When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.
+Simply click the button at the top of the screen saying "Show stops between MIT and Harvard" and a location marker will start moving between the bus stops between the two schools.

 ## Support